NCBI-Codeathons/amr-2024-team-prasad-feldgarden/README.md

 This project aims to develop and test methods to identify the presence of loss-of-function mutations in bacterial genes that cause antibiotic resistance.
 The first part of the project will be to develop a tool to identify loss-of-function mutations, such as stop codons and frameshifts, in genes where these mutations have been demonstrated to affect function (e.g., OmpK35/K36 in _Klebsiella pneumoniae_).

+## Project Output

+Two scripts have been developed to identify frameshift mutations and nonsense mutations: [scanner.R](https://github.com/NCBI-Codeathons/amr-2024-team-prasad-feldgarden/blob/main/script/scanner.R) and [DGW.py](https://github.com/NCBI-Codeathons/amr-2024-team-prasad-feldgarden/blob/main/script/DGW.py).

+A wrapper shell script, [run_DGW.sh](https://github.com/NCBI-Codeathons/amr-2024-team-prasad-feldgarden/blob/main/script/run_DGW.sh), was developed to run the software across a large set of genomes.

+A full description of the software, their use and installation instructions can be found in the [script README](script/README.md).

 ### Scope of this project:

 1. Identifying and collecting sequences for validated examples of positives (broken genes that lead to resistance), and negatives (non-broken genes and/or genes broken that are not resistant).
 The identified sequences can be found in the `data` directory, which includes sequences previously identified by the team co-leads.
 Some examples include: